Fireplace screens: safety and potentially very decorative

-The most important function of a fireplace screen is increasing safety.
+The most important function of fireplace screens is increasing safety.
 On the one hand, by preventing sparks from the fire from getting into the room and on the other hand by preventing children and pets being able to get to the fire.

 In addition, there are also decorative fireplace screens or summer fireplace screens.
 These serve only to decorate the fireplace opening, and the size of the fireplace screen naturally does not play a role in that.

-How large a fire screen should be in order to protect your carpet, floor and pets depends on four things:
+How large fireplace screens should be in order to protect your carpet, floor and pets depends on four things:

-- 1.the kind of wood you use in your fires;
+- The kind of wood you use in your fires;

-- 2.the size and/or height of your fireplace fires;
+- The size and/or height of your fireplace fires;

 Kind of wood you burn